NME advert thanks to

 phenbarbitone tablets and referred to his doctor.

-After this Ian suffered three or four violent fits a
+After this Ian suffered three or four violent

-specialist at Macclesfield District and General
+epilepsy by a specialist at Macclesfield District

-Hospital the following January.
+and General Hospital the following January.

 (C) Jonathan Crabb and used here with permission